-The senior mining companies are the larger, more experienced companies which generate cashflow from their operations.
+The senior mining companies are the larger, more experienced companies that generate cashflow from their operations.

 The junior mining companies focus their time, efforts and money on the discovery of new economic natural resource projects.
-The juniors derive their income from the issue of new shares.
+The “juniors” derive their income from the issuance of new shares.

 - It is not a government organization.

-Not only the mineral resource stocks in general can be broken down into categories.
-The gold mining shares and the mineral exploration companies can be broken down into categories too.
+Not only can mineral resource stocks in general be broken down into categories, but gold mining shares and mineral exploration companies can be broken down into categories too.
 Please click on the links provided to find out more about these categories in detail.

 Every investor in the resource sector must determine for themselves which category they feel most comfortable investing in.
 Generally, an investor in junior mining companies is exposed to more risks compared to investors in senior mining stocks.
 To limit the risk in investing in junior mining companies, I focus on those stocks with a healthy balance sheet and those that have already reported a mineral resource according to National Instrument 43-101 (NI43-101) or another international reporting standard.